seun-disu/seun-disu/README.md

 - 👋 Hi, I’m @seun-disu
-- 👀 I’m interested in DevOps
+- 👀 I’m interested in DevOps/SRE
-- 🌱 I’m currently learning
+- 🌱 I’m currently working as DevOps/SRE Engineer
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me seunds@gmail.com